merthidayetoglu/CommBench/README.md

 void CommBench::Comm<T>::start();
 ```

-The communication time can be measured using the synchronization functions as below.
+The communication time can be measured with minimal overhead using the synchronization functions.
+See below.

 ```cpp
 MPI_Barrier(comm_mpi);